zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-samples-controls.md

 <a name="samples-controls"></a>
 ## Samples Controls

 **NOTE**: In the following tables, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
 If there is a working copy of the sample in the Dogfood environment, it can be experienced by using the link in the table.

+Most controls are available in the playground located at  [https://aka.ms/portalfx/playground](https://aka.ms/portalfx/playground), which also generates code.
 The following tables include information about Portal controls, including the location of samples that are shipped with the SDK and working copies in the Dogfood environment.
+The SDK samples are separate from the playground samples, which are customized  based on the developer's interaction with the environment.

 <a name="controls-that-are-used-by-other-controls"></a>
 ## Controls that are used by other controls